dnthn/DavidEpsteinAnthony/README.md

 # DavidEpsteinAnthony
 Legally Mandated to Document Rejection Due to Acceptance Absent Documenting Rejection Constituting Conspiracy

-Eight years of rejecting this particular group, now with Gossett and Pitt making international moves with Sutherland and Austin---under my name, attempting (with decoys, mostly) to traffic my former epmloyer's federal fundecd government contractor property internationally---one of their last offers being, in additoin to a  seven hundred million dollar market  manipulation,  soft pornography of a pastor's wife.
+Eight years of rejecting this particular group, now with Gossett and Pitt making international moves with Sutherland and Austin---under my name, attempting (with decoys, mostly) to traffic my former employer's federal fundecd government contractor property internationally---one of their last offers being, in addition to a seven hundred million dollar market manipulation, soft pornography of a pastor's wife.

 Ths has not been publicly communicated, generally, but it has been sent to this particular group.